bechara-rizk/YAHBOOM_RGB_Hat/README.md

 # YAHBOOM_RGB_Hat

-I've created this file to modify the yahboom rgb hat
+I've created this file to modify the yahboom rgb hat.

-I added a way to turn off the rgb automatically at a defined time and also made the fan change speed with each temp
+I added a way to turn off the rgb automatically at a defined time and also made the fan change speed with each temp.

+It uses the same code base I just made the modifications above.

+If you want to use my code clone this repository to your raspberry pi, move the entire folder to /home/pi/.config then move the start.desktop file to a folder called autostart (its path should be /home/pi/.config/autostart) and finally reboot your pi.